ezmiller/humanscode/_drafts/2022-06-25-tablecloth-columns-i.markdown

 This solution sounds like a promising approach, but involves sufficient complexity that I think it will remain out of scope for this project.
-Another idea that was batted around briefly was whether we could support just two dimensions if we, allowed tablecloth's column api to pass around a dataset internally as a kind of representation of a two dimensional matrix.
+Another idea that was batted around briefly was whether we could support just two dimensions if we just allowed tablecloth's column API to pass around a dataset internally as a kind of representation of a two dimensional matrix.

 However, I think ghosting behind these technical implementation